Lev0n82/bugmagnet/README.md

 powershell.exe -ExecutionPolicy Bypass -File .\package-extension.ps1
 ```

-The script installs dependencies, builds the extension and creates `bugmagnet-extension.zip` for easy distribution.
+The script installs dependencies, runs the test suite, builds the extension and creates `bugmagnet-extension.zip` for easy distribution.

 To run the automated test suite: